How Mitogen Works¶

 call()

-and call_async()
+and call_async().

-only accepts requests
+CALL_FUNCTION only accepts requests

-from the context IDs listed in mitogen.parent_ids
+from the context IDs listed in mitogen.parent_ids, forming a chain

 of trust between the master and any intermediate context leading to the